US LLC Cost for Non-Residents: $297 to $6,400 Breakdown (2026)

 Is Stripe Atlas worth $500 for non-resident LLC formation?

-Stripe Atlas's $500 formation fee includes a Mercury bank account opening, which has become harder for non-residents to obtain independently.
+Stripe Atlas's $500 formation fee includes a Mercury account opening, which has become harder for non-residents to obtain independently.
 Over three years, Atlas's total cost ($3,100-4,600 with an external CPA) is competitive with Firstbase ($3,276) and less than Doola (~$6,474).
 The trade-off is that Atlas only offers Delaware ($300/yr in franchise tax vs $60/yr for Wyoming) and does not include Form 5472 filing, which the founder arranges independently.

 What happens if I stop paying the annual fees on my LLC?